im-open/omni-repo-git-tag-action/README.md

 # Release Action

-This action generates git tags.
-It is only run for main branch builds; feature branches are skipped.
+This action pushes supplied tag values to the remote repository.
+It is only run for main/master branch builds; feature branches are skipped.

 ## Example